LESSER BLACK – BACKED GULL (Larus fuscus)

 Occasional, but increasing visitor, and passage migrant which has bred.

-Seen increasingly regularly at Fairlands Valley, flying over the town in small numbers and, occasional Birds resting on buildings in the Town Centre.
+Seen increasingly regularly at Fairlands Valley, flying over the town in small numbers and, birds resting on buildings in the Town Centre.

-A bird that had been ringed in Norfolk was seen at Fairlands Valley Lakes on 9 August 2019 and, a bird ringed as a chick on the Suffolk coast in 2011 was seen at Fairlands Valley Lakes on 9 June 2021 having been previously seen in Leicestershire in 2013 and Cordoba, Spain in 2015.
+A bird ringed in Norfolk was seen at Fairlands Valley Lakes on 9 August 2019, a bird ringed as a chick on the Suffolk coast in 2011 was seen at Fairlands Valley Lakes on 9 June 2021 having been previously seen in Leicestershire in 2013 and Cordoba, Spain in 2015 and a bird ringed H287V as a fledgling on the Friesian Island of Amrum, Germany on 1 July 2023 was seen at Fairlands Valley Lakes on 2 June 2025 having been previously seen at Cotesbach, Leicestershire on 11 April 2024 and Milton, Cambridge on 31 January 2025.

 The 2012 Winter Atlas confirmed their presence from eight of the tetrads covering Stevenage.